mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 At the receiving side, offload techniques like Large Receive Offload (LRO), Generic Receive Offload (GRO), interrupt coalescing, and other features may also be impacted by pacing.
-Paced packets reduce the ability to group together incoming hardware frames and packets for upper layer processing, but end systems may be tuned to handle incoming mini-bursts and maintain some efficiency.
+Paced packets reduce the ability to group together incoming packets for upper layer processing, but end systems may be tuned to handle incoming mini-bursts and maintain some efficiency.

 Clearly, the size of mini-bursts embeds some trade-offs.
 Even mini-bursts that are very short in terms of time when they leave the sender may cause significant delay further away on an Internet path, where the link capacity is smaller.
 For example, consider a server that is connected to a 100 Gbps link, serving a client that is behind a 15 Mbps bottleneck link.
 If that server emits bursts that are 50 kbyte long, the duration of these bursts at the server-side link is negligible (4.1 microseconds).
 When they reach the bottleneck, however, their duration becomes as large as 27.3 milliseconds.
 This is an argument for minimizing the size of mini-bursts.
 On the other hand, wireless link layers such as WiFi or 5G can benefit from having more than one packet available at the local send buffer, to make use of frame aggregation methods.
 This can significantly reduce overhead, and allow a wireless sender to make better use of its transmission opportunity; eliminating these benefits with pacing may in some cases be counter-productive.
 This is an argument for making the size of mini-bursts larger.